 Vegan Spicy Chilli Crisp Noodles

-- 1-2 tablespoon Chili Crisp Oil Add this to taste as it is spicy
+- 1-2 tbsp Chili Crisp Oil - Add this to taste as it is spicy

 - Cook your noodles according to manufacturers instructions.
 Drain.

 - Whilst the noodles are cooking, whisk together the peanut butter or tahini with the soy sauce, rice vinegar, sesame oil and chili crisp oil.
 Taste.

 - Add a pinch of salt if the sauce is a little too sharp, or add a little more chili crisp oil for more heat if desired.

 - Divide the noodles between two bowls and pour the sauce between them.
 Using chopsticks or a couple of forks, toss the noodles so that they are coated in the sauce.